othello-organisation-singapore/othello-storm-system-backend/README.md

 # Othello Storm System (Backend)

-A project meant to help Othello Organisation Tournament to organise tournaments without too much dependencies on other people.
+A project meant to help Othello Organisation Singapore to organise tournaments easily to remove any dependencies to any individual or device.

 To know more, please contact Samuel (samuelhenrykurniawan@yahoo.com)